 This Instructable introduces a new Open Source USB rechargeable soldering iron called Solderdoodle Plus.
-Twice as powerful as the original Solderdoodle, it features 10 Watts of adjustable power with touch control and LED status indicators.
+Twice as powerful as the original Solderdoodle, it features 10 Watts of adjustable power with touch control, LED status indicators, and can truly replace a corded device.
 Swipe to adjust power and press down to activate heat.
 Safety features include a sleep mode that disables the unit when not in use, low battery warning, and a dual-cell battery charge controller.

 Solderdoodle Plus can last over 1 hour with constant maximum power at 500 Degrees C.

 You can literally go anywhere and still have a way to charge your Solderdoodle Plus if there is a laptop, USB battery, wall adapter, or even a USB solar charger nearby!
 Alternatively, you can use the Solderdoodle Plus as a corded device, which means it can charge and discharge at the same time.

 * Capacity: 2000mAh/7.2V * Type: 2X Panasonic NCR18500A Lithium-Ion

 * Size: Diameter: 1.75 inches * Length: 8.5 inches

 * Body Material: Nylon * Weight: 149g (5.3 oz)

 * Input Cable - 3' Nylon Braided Male USB Type A to Micro Connector

 * Input - Current: Up to 2500mA | Voltage: 5 Volts